-Welcome to Mindful Move-out, a new initiative at USM to reduce material and labor waste associated with students moving out of the residence halls in Gorham each spring.
+Welcome to Mindful Move-out, an initiative at USM to reduce material and labor waste associated with students moving out of the residence halls in Gorham each spring.

 What is Mindful Move-Out?

-This year we are working to make residence hall move-out more sustainable and easier for students, staff, and parents.
-The new system also saves the University money.
+We are working to make residence hall move-out more sustainable and easier for students, staff, and parents all the while reducing waste and saving the University money.
 We are hoping to reduce waste generated and reduce the amount of labor spent on clean up by the custodial staff.
 Building on the success of FreeCycle in the past, we have created a plan that allows everyone to work together for a better outcome.
 Move-out mindfully!

 How does it work?